Embedded world 2025 – Visits, dates, innovations

 The areas of application of machine learning can be assigned to the individual learning methods.
 Unsupervised learning is therefore ideal for dimension reduction (recognizing structures, compressing information, big data visualization, etc.) and cluster analysis in the form of market and customer segmentation or recommendation systems.
 Supervised learning is used for classifications such as text and object recognition or forecasts (demand, weather, sales, customer values, etc.).
 Reinforcement learning is ideal for autonomous driving, game AI, traffic control, robotics and also for personalization and advertising.

-Machine learning and spo-comm Mini-PCs
+Machine learning with spo-comm Mini-PCs

 Of course, our spo-comm product portfolio also includes mini PCs that are suitable for machine learning.
 We are talking about our mini PCs that are equipped with a dedicated graphics card.
-The KUMO VI and the QUADRO P1000 are therefore suitable for machine learning, as is our new addition, the NOVA R680E.
-Even our new 19โ€ณ rack PC, the NINETEEN Q670E, can be used in machine learning, provided it is equipped with a suitable graphics card.
+The KUMO VI and the QUADRO P1000 are therefore suitable for machine learning, as are our new additions, the NOVA R680E and the CORE 5 Ultra.
+Even our new 19″ rack PC, the NINETEEN Q670E, can be used in machine learning, provided it is equipped with a suitable graphics card.

 If you have any questions about our spo-comm Mini-PCs, please do not hesitate to contact us!